EternalSirius/eternalsirius.github.io/contribution.md

 ### Society Activities

+- `TPC Member` in the 2025 24th International Symposium on Communications and Information Technologies (ISCIT).XS

 - `TPC Member` in the 2025 IEEE 10th International Conference on Integrated Circuits, Design and Verification (ICDV).

 - `Volunteer Member` in the 2024 IEEE 17th International Symposium on Embedded Multicore/Many-core Systems-on-Chip (MCSoC).